Los Angeles City Hall: Overview

 The seismic retrofit of Los Angeles City Hall is precedent‐setting for being the tallest building ever to be base isolated.
 The hybrid damping system that was developed reduces the level of inter‐story drift, story shear, and acceleration experienced by the tower structure to maintain continuous use and preserve its historic features during future seismic events.

-Los Angeles City Hall was designed to resemble an ancient wonder of the world and was dedicated in 1928.
+Los Angeles City Hall was designed to resemble the Mausoleum at Halicarnassus and was dedicated in 1928.
 This historic landmark is a 36‐story, 460 foot tall, steel‐frame building with riveted connections.
 The gravity system consists of a concrete encased steel frame and reinforced concrete slab/pan‐joist floor system.
 The typical beamto‐column connection is a riveted “wind connection” with top and bottom seat angles.
 City Hall was built prior to the enactment of explicit seismic design requirements, and is the first building in Los Angeles to exceed the 150 foot height limitation for all privately constructed buildings.

 City Hall, being culturally/historically significant and an essential government facility, needed restoration and strengthening work to be performed in order to remain functional after a magnitude 8.2 quake on the San Andreas fault.
 Project requirements also called for compliance with all current life safety requirements, and the protection of the building’s exterior façade and historic interior fabric, which were frequently damaged during regional earthquakes over the last 70 years.